-Criteria JORC Code explanation Commentary • If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
+Criteria JORC Code explanation Commentary hole length.
+If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high-grade results and longer lengths of low-grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
-A nominal 0.5 g/t Au Cut-off grade was applied in reporting of significant intercepts.
-Intercepts reported are length weighted averages.
-No high-grade cuts have been applied to the reporting of exploration results.
-No metal equivalent values have been used.
-Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
+A 1m internal waste with no minimum grade was applied Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
 Due to locally varying intersection angles between drill holes and lithological units all results are defined as downhole widths.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-See BYH ASX Announcement dated 29 January 2020 for diagrams.
+See attached figures within this announcement.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
-All exploration results are reported in previous ASX announcements.
+All exploration results are reported in Appendix 1 and previous ASX announcements.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 Down hole geological information was recorded by the rig geologist at the time of drilling.
 Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 Following a full review of the drilling and geological data, additional drilling may be undertaken by the Company at a future date.
+Mineralised intervals will be assayed for selected multi-elements.